 Cost of Living in Dominica

-The cost of living in the Caribbean in general and on Dominica in particular is low in comparison to many other regions and countries around the world.
+The cost of living in Dominica is low in comparison to many other regions and countries around the world.
 Dominica shares the East Caribbean Dollar (which is pegged to the USD) with 6 other island states.
-While the islands imported products can be somewhat costly, the island’s low prices for housing and most major services, including housekeeping and childcare, make up for slightly inflated costs for certain goods.
+While the island’s imported products can be somewhat costly, the island’s low prices for housing and most major services, including housekeeping and childcare, make up for slightly inflated costs for certain goods.
 Additionally, most healthcare services are free, with zero costs for primary care, and no-costs medical services for young people and pregnant women.

 The official Dominica language is English, although French and a form of creole-French are also widely spoken by locals on the island.
 Instruction in all the public and private schools and universities is in English.